-We’re looking for developers to join our software team full-time.
+We’re looking for a senior developer to join our software team full-time.
 We’re not trying to hire a rock-star, we’re trying to build a great team – which means finding people who work well together, who share a passion for technology and software development, and whose skills and experience complement one another.

 - Proven experience delivering interactive web applications.
-Working alone or as part of a team, you’ve developed, released and maintained data-driven web applications.
-Ideally in C#/.NET, but if you’ve done MVC, repository patterns, IoC, mocking and test-driven development in another modern OO language such as Java or Ruby, and you’re looking to move to .NET, then we’d still love to hear from you.
+Working part of a team, you’ve developed, released and maintained data-driven web applications.
+Ideally in C#/.NET Core and you’ve done MVC, repository patterns, IoC, mocking and test-driven development in another modern OO

-- You understand what makes software great.
-From database optimization to SOLID principles to TDD to user experience and accessibility, you understand how to deliver systems that are great to use, great to maintain and great to extend.
+- You understand what makes software From database optimisation to SOLID principles to TDD to user experience and accessibility, you understand how to deliver systems that are great to use, great to maintain and great to extend.

 - You know how to keep your projects clean and well-structured.
 You understand the importance of naming.
 When the answers are always “it depends”, you know what it depends on and you can evaluate the options, make decisions and keep things moving.
-You know why the arguments to a search function should always be called “needle” and “haystack”, and that there are times when you need to fire up Visio and draw something properly, just as there are times when a photo of the whiteboard will do just as well.
+You know why the arguments to a search function should always be called “needle” and “haystack”, and that there’s times when you need to fire up Visio and draw something properly, and there’s times when a photo of the whiteboard will do just as

 Skills & Requirements

-Our existing codebase is primarily .NET/C#.
-We have systems running ServiceStack, DotNetOpenAuth, EasyNetQ, NServiceBus, WebAPI, ASP.NET MVC, NHibernate, Linq-to-SQL and other open-source .NET frameworks.
+Our existing codebase is primarily .NET/C# .net.
+We have legacy systems running ServiceStack, DotNetOpenAuth, NServiceBus, WebAPI, ASP.NET MVC, NHibernate, LINQ to SQL and other open-source .NET frameworks.
 Our front-end is HTML, CSS and jQuery; there’s some classic ASP code written in server-side JScript, and our back-end data store is Microsoft SQL Server.

-Sometimes, we’re building new stuff – which, these days, is .NET 4, MVC, Razor, NancyFX, Dapper and RabbitMQ.
-Sometimes, we’ll be building new features on top of existing code – in which case familiarity with .NET, NHibernate, SQL and/or classic ASP is obviously an advantage.
+We’re building new tech stack using cloud native technologies AWS Lambda, AWS API Gateway, .NET Core, ReactJs.
+Sometimes, we’ll be building new features on top of existing code – in which case familiarity with AWS services, ReactJS and .net Core is obviously an advantage.
 When it comes to integrating the new stuff with the old stuff, we use clean interfaces and APIs around our legacy systems, to make sure things keep evolving away from monolithic web applications towards a decoupled, scalable service-oriented platform.

-Again, we have a “wish list” – but we don’t expect you to tick every box on it; these are skills we need as a team, and we know we’d be lucky to find them all in one person…
+Again, we have a “wish list” – but we don’t expect you to tick every box on it; these are skills we need as a team, and we know we’ll be lucky to find them all in one person.

-- NET code – from DataReaders to dynamics.
-You know your way around ASP.NET MVC, Linq, NServiceBus, IoC containers, Moq and NUnit.
-You use tools like Resharper, Reflector, TeamCity, and SQL Compare.
+- NET code – from DataReaders to You know your way around REST APIs, ASP.NET MVC, LINQ, NServiceBus, IoC containers, Moq and NUnit.
+You use tools like ReSharper, Reflector, TeamCity, and SQL Compare.
 You understand testing.
 Unit tests, integration tests, acceptance tests, A/B tests.
 You know when they’re useful, and what they can teach you.

 - You know who’s who and what’s what in the world of modern software development.
 Maybe you’re on Stack Overflow, or Github, or Twitter.
-Maybe you go to events like DDD or NDC or BuildStuff, or you’re part of a local user group.
-You know what Elm and Elixir are, even if you’ve never used them.
+Maybe you’ve been to DDD or NDC, or you’re part of a local user You’ve read about Swift and Rust and Go, or you follow bloggers like Scott Hanselman and Eric Lippert.